Filming in Paris: Permits, Studios & Production Logistics

 Mission Cinéma, the Préfecture de Police, and the Permit Landscape

-Here is the breakdown.
-Paris filming permits are set up by Mission Cinéma at the Mairie de Paris in partnership with the Préfecture de Police.
-This section gives you the operational summary — for the full step-by-step on records, fees, and edge cases, see our deep-dive guide.
+Paris filming permits are run by Mission Cinéma at the Mairie de Paris, in partnership with the Préfecture de Police.
+This section gives you the working summary.
+For the full step-by-step on records, fees, and edge cases, see our deep-dive guide.

 - Mission Cinéma at the Mairie de Paris is the primary contact for street, park, and public-domain filming